HectorCastelli/website/src/content/blog/why-devs-think-pms-suck-.md

 ---
-title: "Why Devs think PMs suck?"
+title: "Why Developers think their Product Managers suck?"
 pubDate: 2023-10-02
-description: ""
+description: "Distilling what makes PMs frustrating for developers, some likely reasons why, and how to do better."
-tags: []
+tags: ["career", "software"]
 ---

 two types of company: one that uses software as tool, one where software is the product.